bke-casia/FLEXNER/README.md

 + NYT dataset [link](https://github.com/shanzhenren/CoType)
 The augmented data set can be 3-10 times the original training data.

-More dataset could be found in [link](https://liftkkkk.github.io/FLEXNER/)
+More datasets could be found in [link](https://liftkkkk.github.io/FLEXNER/)

 ## Updating...
 * 2019-Mar-20, FlexNER v0.3, reconstructing the code